pixelrunner/Meraki-ISE-Python-Challenges/Challenge_3/Question.md

-# Challenge 3: Spiral Memory
+# Part 1: Spiral Memory

 You come across an experimental new kind of memory stored on an infinite two-dimensional grid.